-1. The faculty member who has identified the concern will request an Academic Review Panel in writing, outlining the nature and significance of the concern.
+- 1. A Student Professional Conduct Review (PCR) or APR will be conducted in cases where significant concern has been expressed by a faculty member regarding a student's conduct or performance in the classroom, at a field site, or in interactions with peers, faculty, staff, or the public in any context. - 2.
+The faculty member who has identified this concern will request a review in writing, outlining the nature and significance of the concern.
 The faculty member will describe prior feedback given to the student, where appropriate, and include any relevant documentation.
-This request will be submitted to the Program Director, and copies will be sent to the student, the student's advisor, and the department chair.
-The student will be informed of the policies outlined in the Graduate Catalog and relevant program handbook.
-Students will be made aware, through these or other materials, of the possible outcomes of the Academic Review Panel.
+This request will be submitted to the program director, and copies will be sent to the student, the student's advisor, and the department chair.
+The student will be informed of the policies outlined here and in the relevant program handbook.
+Students will be made aware, through these or other materials, of the possible outcomes of the review.